OfficeDev/office-js-docs-pr/docs/reference/manifest/appdomains.md

 ## Remarks

 By default, your add-in can load any page that is in the same domain as the location specified in the [SourceLocation element](sourcelocation.md).
-To load pages that are not in the same domain as the add-in, specify their domains by using the **AppDomains** and **AppDomain** elements.
 This element can't be empty.